 Twelve-year-old Juan Alfonso Lobien upskilled his research inclination through the Portfolio Assessment for Southville Students (PASS) – senior high school level.
-His study aimed to determine the relationship between Khan Academy and Standard-Based Assessment (SBA) test result.
+His study aimed to determine the relationship between Khan Academy and Standard-Based Assessment (SBA) test results.
 Lobien believed that students achieve Higher Math Proficiency with the help of an online courseware such as Khan exercises according to a 2013 DOST study.
-Findings were based on profiling of students taking up Khan sessions in particular with mastery level and time spent alongside pre and post-test result of their SBA SAS.
-The study signifies success among students, teachers, and parents.
+Findings were based on profiling of students taking up Khan sessions, in particular with mastery level and time spent for the pre and post-test result of their SBA SAS.
 Respondents were of his age which made it easier to identify accurate results.
 Analysis of data were based on average, percentage, and the Pearson r Correlation which measures statistical relationship and association between two variables.
-The study revealed positive increase for Khan “mastery level” and “time spent” respectively towards a better SBA SAS result.
+The study revealed a positive increase for Khan “mastery level” and “time spent” respectively towards a better SBA SAS result.
 The researcher recommends continuous reliance on Khan Academy’s supplementary study guides aiding student progress and utmost potential.

 The Next Big Thing

 Lobien is one of Southville’s top-performing students having joined several local and international competitions.
 He recently represented the institution as the youngest delegate at the World Scholar’s Cup in Yale University in 2019.
 He exceeded the output expected from a grade schooler and met the standards for a senior high school paper.
 He possesses a high level of critical thinking, communication (written and verbal), interpersonal, and organizational skills which all sums up the best quality of a competent researcher.
 Southville influenced his love for research through output-based activities, intensive reading, and comprehensive presentation activities.
 Lobien is mentored by Ms. Sarah Velasquez.